 2. Make your dishes look more presentable: A dish served with uniformly chopped veggies looks more appealing.
 Your dishes will look pleasing which will attract your guests to eat scrumptiously.

 In that way, you can also show off your culinary skills to everyone.
 Also, your family will be pleased knowing you have put extra effort to cook for them.

 3. Save your money: if you have a party upcoming in your house, and know knife cutting skills, then you can save a bit from hiring a chef.
 Knowing the unique cutting styles, you can prepare some good-looking dishes for the home party.

 Types of Cuts:

-Cutting and chopping is an art, so they must be done right.
+Cutting and chopping are an art, so they must be done right.
 Whether you are cooking at home or at a restaurant, it is equally important.
-There are some basic yet enchanting knife cuts which are effortless to learn.
+There are some basic yet enchanting knife cuts that are effortless to learn.
 Some of these might be known to you, while others can be new.
 Yet, you will get familiarized with them in a bit.

 We will show the four primary knife cuts as a chart down below.

 1. Julienne Cut: this is the most common cut of all, where veggies are cut into thin strip-form.
 A perfect and even julienne cut requires a little time to learn, which is 1/8*1/8*2 inches, traditionally.
 The measurement can be a bit here and there too.